StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Other Iteration 2
+The song is an instrumental. medium with a guitar playing rhythm, steady drumming rhythm, cymbal crashes and guitar strumming rhythm.
+The song is emotional and passionate.
+The audio quality is poor.
+The song is an instrumental. slow with a guitarist demonstrating a guitar playing arpeggiated melody.
+The song is emotional and has poor audio quality.

 [Go to Prompt 1](#prompt1)

 ![Other 2 Waveform](iterations1/other_2_waveform_spectrogram.png)